Latino Studies (2020 - 2022)

 Two introductory courses - may be taken in either order:

 - Social and Cultural Analysis 101 (SCA-UA 101)

 - Cultures and Contexts: Contemporary Latino Cultures (CORE-UA 529; offered every fall)

 - Six designated Latino studies electives, of which four must be taught by SCA faculty.

-- SCA Theory & Practice: The Internship Program (SCA-UA 42) is no longer required but highly recommended and can count as an elective.
+- SCA Theory and Practice: The Internship Program (SCA-UA 42) is no longer required but is highly recommended and can count as an elective.

 One research course: